 - Members appoint Trustees to the Board of Trustees of the multi academy trust and can remove them

-TBT currently has five Members.
+TBT currently has four Members.
 They are responsible for ensuring that the Trust fulfils its core mission.
 No Members are currently sitting Trustees.
 This distinction ensures that Trustees maintain a more strategic focus and provide independent oversight and challenge to Local Governors.

 The current Members are: